 If you or someone you know has vision, hearing, or reading difficulties, ask us about one-on-one educational alternatives to the diabetes class.

 This two-hour class is to answer any questions, follow up on goals, and revisit any educational needs you might have.
 It takes place three months after your first group class.

 Most insurance companies cover two hours of diabetes education each year after your initial class.
 By attending classes yearly, you stay up to date on advances in diabetes care and maintain motivation in managing diabetes.

-Learn about community resources in our free, monthly diabetes support group at the Johnston Health Diabetes Center.
+Learn about community resources in our free, monthly diabetes support group at our Diabetes Center.
 Share your story, connect with your peers, and get encouragement to live well.

 Hospital Care for Diabetes

 During your hospital stay, your hospitalist may consult a certified diabetes educator to teach you how to prevent diabetes-related complications.
 The educator can provide information relevant to your diabetes management, including how to:

 - Take medications correctly

 - Recognize when it’s time to call the doctor